mhorpheus/test/DFIR-SpinUp.md

 <p align="center" width="100%"><img src="screenshots/Box_upload_folder1.png"></p>
 3. Enter folder name according to requirements provided in the section <a href="#Environment-for-Data-Sharing-with-a-Client">Environment for Data Sharing with a Client</a> and click "Create".
 Add XFIR team members working on this case with "Co-worker" permissions.
 <p align="center" width="100%"><img src="screenshots/Box_upload_folder2.png"></p>
-4. Navigate to newly created folder.
+4. Navigate to newly created folder. <br />
-5. Click "Share" on the right side to invite Client representatives
+5. Click "Share" on the right side to invite Client representatives.
 <p align="center" width="100%"><img src="screenshots/Box_upload_folder3.png"></p>
 6. Enter Client email addresses so they receive invites (and need to create Box accounts).
 Make sure to assign "Previewer uploader" rights, to ensure tight control of uploaded data.
 <p align="center" width="100%"><img src="screenshots/Box_upload_folder4.png"></p>

 If your client has questions about data privacy and security as it relates to Box you can refer them to the official  <a href="https://cloud.app.box.com/s/igvy6orjgbhg8oxjn967s54x4py23st9">Box Security Whitepaper</a>.

-Make sure to do not send invites to free email provider accounts, such as Gmail, Hotmail, etc as they are banned from accessing IBM Box.
-It violates IBM ITCS300 Security Policy and you will receive tersely worded email.
+Make sure to do not send invites to free email provider accounts, such as Gmail, Hotmail, etc as they are banned from accessing IBM Box - see above [note](#Environment-for-Data-Sharing-with-a-Client):
 <p align="center" width="100%"><img src="screenshots/Box_upload_folder5.png"></p>

 ### Aspera